Sexual Harassment of Men: Its Types and Consequences

 2. Post-traumatic Stress Disorder (PTSD)

-How to know if you’ve been sexually assaulted?
-You start showing some PTSD signs.
+How to know if you’ve been sexually assaulted and facing its aftermath?
+You start showing certain PTSD signs.

 PTSD is a mental health condition after a traumatic event like sexual harassment.
 It causes several symptoms after a person experiences sexual assault.
-PTSD is common among men who are sexually harassed.
+PTSD is common among sexually harassed examples in men.

 According to research, rape is a trauma likely to lead to PTSD in men or women, although men are less likely to report the assault.